Tuberculosis: Aisha Buhari Decries Low Rate Of Case Detection, Treatment | Leadership Newspaper

 Tuberculosis: Aisha Buhari Decries Low Rate Of Case Detection, Treatment

-Wife of the President, Aisha Buhari, has decried the low rate of tuberculosis (TB) case detection and treatment in the country as over 170,000 people die yearly from the disease across the country.
+Wife of Nigeria President, Aisha Buhari, has decried the low rate of tuberculosis (TB) case detection and treatment in the country, as over 170,000 people are reported to die yearly from the disease across the country.

 Mrs Buhari, who spoke yesterday at the National TB Conference, themed: ‘Building Stronger Partnerships to End TB in Nigeria’, stressed the need to accelerate efforts toward combating the disease while promising to use her position to mobilise more resources for TB from government.

-She said over 600,000 people become infected with TB in the country every year.
+She said over 600,000 people are infected with TB in the country every year.
 It is projected that up to 60,000 of those new cases affect children.

 Mrs Buhari also promised to engage the wives of the 36 states governors and fellow African first ladies towards forming an alliance with a view to positioning the disease in the political agenda of governments at all levels.